 Encapsulation is the concept of wrapping data (variables) and methods into a single unit (class) and restricting access to some of the object's components.

-Inheritance in object-oriented programming (OOP) allows classes to derive attributes and methods from other classes, facilitating code reusability and a hierarchical class structure.
+In object-oriented programming (OOP), inheritance allows classes to derive attributes and methods from other classes thereby permitting code reusability and a hierarchical class structure.
 The types of inheritance in Python are:

 13. What is the difference between `__init__` and `__new__` methods in Python?

-14. Explain the use of the `with` statement in Python.
+14. Explain how to use the with statement in Python.

 15. What are Python’s built-in data types?